WarjoyPuddle/waypoint/docs/CONTRIBUTING.md

 As Waypoint currently has no dependencies, this repository is all you need for development work.

+Use Git for version control.
+Do not commit directly to the `main` branch.
+Create your own branches instead, one per each feature or bugfix.

 Waypoint is a CMake project.
 Make sure you have CMake installed to build it.